 "Our attack is not quite as smooth as it should be," said Petrucelli.
 "I don't know if we finish enough of our chances.
-We're not always going to get 40 chances to score each game."
+We're not always going to get 40 chances to score each game.'

-The Irish travel to Washington to face the Huskies on Friday, the first of four straight road games for the team, before their showdown
+The Irish travel to Washington to face the Huskies on Friday, the first of four straight road games for the team, before their showdown with North Carolina in the Adidas/Lady Footlocker Classic at Alumni Field on Sept.
+19.

-Sophomore forward Jenny Streiffer played a key part in the Irish's success this past weekend.
+Sophomore forward Jenny Streiffer played a key part in the Irish's success this past weekend